SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 With the PCA  Principal Component Analysis, you can see verify if your experimental design is correct, for example the PCA separate conditions.
 Performing PCA on normalized RNA-Seq counts can be really informative about the conditions that impact gene expression the most.
 During PCA, new variables are computed, as linear combinations of your initial variables (e.g. experimental conditions).
 Those new variables, also called principal components, are designed to carry the maximum of the data variability.

-Go to the summary menu, and use the "Exploratory analysis".
+Go to the summary menu, and use the `Exploratory analysis`.

 #### Step 7 : Differential expression analysis